Official State Naadam festival is held every year on July 11-12 in the capital Ulaanbaatar city.

 Gobi Gurvan Saihan special protected area covers 2694737 hectare land of 9 soums from 2 aymags.

-Landscape in the special protected is so varied that it includes high mountains, dry steppe, semi desert
+Landscape in the special protected is so varied that it includes high mountains, dry steppe, semi

 Valley of Vultures